Protecting your lien rights in Arizona begins with serving the 20-day preliminary notice.

 However, if you submit your notice late, your mechanics lien can only cover the work that you’ve done 20 days prior to sending out the notice.
 This means that if you begin working on August 1 and you submit your preliminary notice on August 30, you only claim a lien for the work that you have done starting from August 11.

-To whom should you serve the Preliminary Notice?
+On whom should you serve the Preliminary Notice?

 The preliminary notice in Arizona must be sent to the following parties: